gvwilson/thirdbit/src/fiction/iffy/index.md

 whether at himself or the exoskeleton's security protocols or the world, Iffy couldn't tell.

-A light began blinking in the silver plate set into his temple.
+A light began blinking in his temple.
 "Wait… wait… now!"
 He pointed at a buckle on the exoskeleton just as it clicked.
 Iffy yanked it open.
 Underneath,
-Honesty's Marine blue thermals were almost black with der blood.
+Honesty's Marine blue thermals were black with blood.

 "Get a scalpel from the bag, and some tissue glue," Wales ordered.
 "I have to keep the suit from—damn it.